 This weekend, Once Upon a Time…in Hollywood, premiered in theaters starring two of the biggest names in the business, Leonardo DiCaprio and Brad Pitt.
 This is the first time the two have shared the screen in a major motion picture feature, but this is not the first time the two have worked together.
 Martin Scorsese directed and also starred alongside DiCaprio, Pitt and Robert De Niro in The Audition.
 This short is often slated as the most expensive short film ever made, coming in at a reported (yet unconfirmed) $70 Million!

-In the short, the cast play themselves meeting up at a high-end hotel in Macau and then hoping to the other hotel locations in order to chat with Martin Scorsese about a potential role.
-The comedy of the piece lies in De Niro and DiCaprio fight over the same role as the head of a casino in Scorsese’s next movie.
-The duo are then replaced by Brad Pitt by the end, who is only in the short for less than two minutes.
+In the short, the cast play themselves meeting up at a high-end hotel in Macau and then hopping to the other hotel locations in order to chat with Martin Scorsese about a potential role.
+The comedy of the piece lies in De Niro and DiCaprio’s fight over the same role as the head of a casino in Scorsese’s next movie.
+The duo is then replaced by Brad Pitt by the end, who is only in the short for less than two minutes.

 De Niro and DiCaprio have not been in a movie together since the nineties in This Boy’s Life.
 The dynamic between them is funny, and it is easy to see the chemistry of Scorsese’s two muses working with their favorite director.